 Tiffany Shellam is Associate Professor in History at Deakin University.
 She works collaboratively with Noongar people, and historians, museum curators, librarians and archivists to critique the archives, unearthing hidden and alternative histories generated by encounters between Indigenous people and explorers and settlers in the 19th century.
 Her book Shaking Hands on the Fringe: Negotiating the Aboriginal world at King George’s Sound was published by UWA Publishing in 2009.
 Meeting the Waylo: Aboriginal encounters in the Archipelago (UWA Publishing 2019) won the Prime Minister’s Literary Award in Australian History in 2020.

-November 13, 4pm: Post-season Books @ Gardner’s Inn with Gleebooks
+IVE EVENT: IN PERSON: November 13: Post-season Books @ Gardner’s Inn with Gleebooks